dhinske/candy-shop/nutshells/kubernetes.md

 ## Introduction
 - Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications
+- Written in GO, collection of API-oriented, very fast binaries
 - Features: self-healing, horizontal scaling, service discovery, load balancing, automatd rollouts/rollbacks, secret and configuration management, storage orchestration
 - Kubernetes has two typed of nodes
   - Master nodes